2KAbhishek/template.nvim/README.md

 ### Help

-Run `:help nerdy` for more details.
+Run `:help template.txt` for more details.

 ## 🏗️ What's Next